Frequently Asked Questions

 Will transfer credit appear on my NDSU transcript?

-Yes, the total number of credits transfered will appear on the transcript.
+Yes, the total number of credits transferred will appear on the transcript.

 How many credits may I transfer?